+Regarding the performance improvement on the minority Hispanic group, FIS consistently achieves higher ES-AUC and Group-wise AUC scores while reducing Mean PSD, Max PSD, and DEOdds compared to the baselines on both SLO fundus images and OCT B-Scans.
+On SLO fundus images, FIS improves the ES-AUC from 80.11\% (ViT) to 80.43\% for AMD, from 82.16\% (ViT) to 84.59\% for DR, and from 73.89\% (ViT) to 76.01\% for Glaucoma.
+Moreover, FIS enhances the Hispanic AUC from 84.99\% (ViT) to 85.42\% for AMD, maintains it at 87.07\% for DR, and improves it from 72.18\% (ViT) to 74.72\% for Glaucoma.
+Additionally, FIS reduces the Mean PSD from 1.69\% (ViT) to 1.39\%, the Max PSD from 3.36\% (ViT) to 2.93\%, and the DEOdds from 26.52\% (ViT) to 24.56\% for AMD detection on SLO fundus images.
+Similar improvements in fairness metrics are observed for DR and Glaucoma detection on SLO fundus images.

+On OCT B-Scans, FIS consistently outperforms the 3D ResNet baseline in terms of ES-AUC and Group-wise AUC scores while reducing Mean PSD, Max PSD, and DEOdds for all three eye diseases.
+For example, in AMD detection, FIS improves the ES-AUC from 84.84\% to 85.91\% and the Hispanic AUC from 84.43\% to 85.56\%, while reducing the Mean PSD from 1.88\% to 1.60\%, the Max PSD from 3.88\% to 3.23\%, and the DEOdds from 22.97\% to 11.07\%.
+Similar trends are observed for DR and Glaucoma detection on OCT B-Scans, with FIS achieving higher ES-AUC and Hispanic AUC scores while reducing Mean PSD, Max PSD, and DEOdds compared to the 3D ResNet baseline.

+\textbf{Summary:} To summarize, the proposed FIS method improves both overall performance as well as fairness on the three eye disease detection tasks across all three protected attributes of race, gender, and ethnicity.
+Moreover, FIS also outperforms the three SOTA fairness methods -- Adv, GroupDRO, and FSCL -- thereby alleviating the biases across various demographic subgroups.

-\textbf{Effects of Fusion Weight $c$}.
-The hyperparameter $c$ plays a central role in our proposed FIS.
-To gain insights into its impact on fairness learning, we conducted an ablation analysis with identity race, visualized in \textbf{Figure \ref{fig:ablation_c}}.
-The results reveal a notable trend: FIS, which combines both group-level and individual-level information, consistently outperforms scenarios involving only individual-level scaling ($c=0$) or group-level scaling ($c=1$).
-When $c$ is set to 0.5, we strike a balance between performance and demographic equity across all three disease types, demonstrating the effectiveness of this parameter in achieving a desirable trade-off.
+\textbf{Effects of Fusion Weight $c$:} The hyperparameter $c$ plays a central role in our proposed FIS.
+To gain insights into its impact on fairness learning, we conduct an ablation analysis with the race protected attribute, visualized in \textbf{Figure \ref{fig:ablation_c}}.
+The results reveal a notable trend: FIS, which combines both group-level and individual-level information, consistently outperforms scenarios involving only individual scaling ($c=0$) or group scaling ($c=1$).
+When $c$ is set to 0.5, we observe a balance between performance and demographic equity across all three disease types, demonstrating the effectiveness of $c=0.5$ in achieving a desirable trade-off.